devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 Note:
 * You can enable or disable a git account.
 Enabled git accounts will be available on the App Configuration > [Git repository](../creating-application/git-material.md).

-* Disabled git accounts will be unavailable for use in future applications.
-Applications already using a disabled git account will not be affected.

 ![](../../user-guide/global-configurations/images/git-account-enable-disable.jpg)